eliranna/enatanblog/content/blog/event-sourcing-ddd-pattern/index.md

 type: article
 title: "Event-Sourcing as a DDD Pattern"
 date: "2020-09-28T22:40:32.169Z"
-description: About Event-sourcing and how to combine it with CQRS to achieve Domain-driven design.
+description: About Event-Sourcing as a means to enhance Domain-driven Design and the CQRS architectural pattern that enables this concept.
 ---

 <i>